BlinkID/blinkid-ui-ios/README.md

     }

     func didScanFirstSide(recognitionResult: MBRecognitionResult, successFrame: UIImage?) {
-        // If a document has 2 sides and 2 separate recognizers are used
+        // If a document has two sides and if two separate recognizers are used
         // this method will be called when the first side is scanned }

     func didChangeDocument(newDocument: MBDocumentProvider) {
-        // When user changes the document you will be notified through this method }
+        // When a user changes the document you will be notified through this method }

     func didTapCancelButton() {